haelime/algorithm-template/README.md

 ## cleanersnek.py

-remove any other cpp files & clear problem data
+removes any other files & clear problem data

 ```sh
 # CHECK YOUR FILES BEFORE RUN IT